francolynn/TicketReservation/README.md

   -Input validation
   -Random file manipulation
   -String parsing
-The best available seats are consecutive for multiple seats.
+  -The best available seats are consecutive for multiple seats.
 The best position is evaluated by the distance from the center.
 The center is evaluated using integer division.